crtulloss/esp-old/accelerators/catapult_hls/workspace/README.md

   ...
   ```

-We designed the memory modules (`ArbitratedScratchpadWrapper` and `ArbitratedScratchpadDPWrapper`) to **wrap** the MatchLib components with a similar request-response-based interface (`req_t` and `rsp_t`).
-In addition to that, each port of the memroy wrapper is served by a concurrent SystemC thread.
+We designed the memory modules (`ArbitratedScratchpadWrapper` and `ArbitratedScratchpadDPWrapper`) to **wrap** the MatchLib components with similar request-response-based interfaces (`req_t` and `rsp_t`) borrowing the `ArbitratedScratchpadWrapper` [API](https://github.com/NVlabs/matchlib/blob/master/cmod/include/ArbitratedScratchpad/ArbitratedScratchpadTypes.h).
+In addition to that, each port of the memory wrapper is served by a concurrent SystemC thread.
 An additional thread, wraps the MatchLib component.

 ![scratchpad_wrapper](doc/scratchpad_wrapper.png)